sqwatato/ap-econ-game/README.md

-# AP Econ Monster Game
+# AP Econ Game

-This is a web-based game built for the legendary Mr. Pelkey's AP Economics class.
+This is a web-based game built for AP Macroeconomics.

-In this game, you play as a character who battles monsters by answering AP Economics questions.
+In this game, you play as a character who battles monsters by answering AP Macroeconomics questions.
 Answer correctly to defeat the monsters and progress through the game!

-To get started, take a look at src/app/page.tsx.
+This game was built using Google's Firebase studio, Next.js, React, and Redis.